Governor of North Carolina: Capacity, removal, and succession

 In the event of the governor's absence from North Carolina, or their physical or mental incapacity, the lieutenant governor is tasked with serving as "Acting Governor".
 In the event of the governor's death, resignation, or removal, the lieutenant governor or whoever next available in the line of succession shall assume the governorship to complete the full term to which the original governor was elected.
 Constitutionally, physical incapacity can only be determined by the governor themselves; they may write to the North Carolina Attorney General that they are physically incapable of performing their duties.
 They can resume their duties after informing the attorney general that they are physically capable.
 The Council of State has the ability by majority vote to call the General Assembly into an extraordinary session to consider the governor's mental capacity.
-The General Assembly can declare the governor mentally incapable with a two-third majority vote on a joint resolution.
+The General Assembly can declare the governor mentally incapable with a two-thirds majority vote on a joint resolution.
 The assembly is required to give the governor notice of this consideration and allow them to express their own opinion on their capacity before a vote.

 Aside from states of mental or physical incapacity, the only other constitutional reason to remove the governor is their commission of an impeachable offense.
 In the event that the governor is impeached by the North Carolina House of Representatives, the chief justice of the North Carolina Supreme Court presides over the court of impeachment.
 The court is composed of the State Senate, with a majority of its members serving as a quorum.
 While the court is engaged in its proceedings, the impeached governor is temporarily suspended from their duties.
 A two-thirds affirmative vote of the senators present constitutes a conviction and thus removal and future disqualification from holding office.

 North Carolina's line of gubernatorial succession is by enumerated in Article III, Section 3 of the Constitution of North Carolina and General Statutes Section 147.11.1.
 The line of succession passes sequentially as follows: first to the Lieutenant Governor, then the President pro tempore of the Senate, then the Speaker of the House of Representatives, then the Secretary of State, then the State Auditor, then the State Treasurer, then the Superintendent of Public Instruction, then the Attorney General, then the Commissioner of Agriculture, then the Commissioner of Labor, and finally the Commissioner of Insurance.